-- Written examination: multiple choice questions covering the PANCE Content Blueprint (Organ Systems and Task Areas) to assess student achievement of Medical Knowledge competencies; a grade of 70% (C) or higher is required to pass this component of the Summative Evaluation - Simulated patient encounters: simulated patient encounters to assess student achievement of Patient Care, Interpersonal and Communication Skills, Professionalism, Practice-based Learning and Improvement, and Systems-based Practice competencies (e.g. patient assessment and management; clinical decision making and problem solving; professional behaviors; provision for patient safety); Pass/Fail assessment utilizing standardized rubrics - Physical examination skills assessment: completion of physical examination techniques and interpretations of findings to assess student achievement of Patient Care competencies; Pass/Fail assessment utilizing standardized rubrics - Procedural skills assessment: completion of clinical procedural skills to assess student achievement of Patient Care competencies; Pass/Fail assessment utilizing standardized rubrics
+- Written examination: multiple choice questions covering the PANCE Content Blueprint (Organ Systems and Task Areas) to assess student achievement of Medical Knowledge competencies; a grade of 70% (C) or higher is required to pass this component of the Summative Evaluation - Simulated patient encounters: simulated patient encounters (human and manikin) to assess student achievement of Patient Care, Interpersonal and Communication Skills, Professionalism, Practice-based Learning and Improvement, and Systems-based Practice competencies (e.g. patient assessment and management; clinical decision making and problem solving; professional behaviors; provision for patient safety); Pass/Fail assessment utilizing standardized rubrics - Physical examination skills assessment: completion of physical examination techniques and interpretations of findings to assess student achievement of Patient Care competencies; Pass/Fail assessment utilizing standardized rubrics - Procedural skills assessment: completion of clinical procedural skills to assess student achievement of Patient Care competencies; Pass/Fail assessment utilizing standardized rubrics

 The Program makes every attempt to post student grades on the Program's online learning management system within 48 hours of an electronic written examination and within 96 hours of all other assignments/assessments.
 All assessments are the property of the Program.
-Students may not duplicate assessment items in any form at any time.
-Program faculty review assessments for students who earned a grade of \leq 75% to identify the student's knowledge/skill deficits and share this information with the student during mentoring.
+Students $\underline{\text{may not duplicate}}$ assessment items in any form at any time.
+Faculty review assessments for students who earned a grade of $\leq$ 75% to identify the student's knowledge/skill deficits.
+This information is shared with the student during mentoring by Program Faculty.